pouyaSamie/Spotify-Lyrics/README.md

 -  Create an account from  [spotify Developer Page](https://developer.spotify.com/dashboard/login)

 - add the given client Id and Client secret to appsetting.json file.(you can change the file name in config.json)

+- If you want use happi api (If you want use Genius Lyrics just skip this one )
    - Create a Happi Account from [this link](https://happi.dev/ "this link")
    - Add The Api Key to appsetting.json (you can change the file name in config.json)
+- for using Genius
+  - remove HappiApi Section from config File and that will do it.

 - Enjoy reading Lyrics